-During its 82 years of service, Skinner Op.
-655 has received usual and customary maintenance, but under the careful and loving supervision of Dr. David Craighead, Organist of St. Paul’s from 1955 to 2003, the organ enjoyed especially conscientious service as well as some important restorative work.
-However, by the late 1990’s the instrument had begun to show its age in ways that routine maintenance was no longer accommodate.
+During its first few decades of service the organ received usual and customary maintenance, but under the careful and loving supervision of Dr. David Craighead, Organist of St. Paul’s from 1955 to 2003, the organ enjoyed especially conscientious care as well as some important restorative work.
+However, by the late 1990’s the instrument had begun to show its age in ways that routine maintenance was no longer able to accommodate.

 In 2005 the parish invited Jonathan Ambrosino, an acknowledged expert on the instruments of Ernest M. Skinner, to evaluate the organ and make recommendations for its renovation or restoration.
-And in early 2008 the Rev. Fred Reynolds, Rector of St. Paul’s, called on the Music Director Robert Poovey to lead a committee in surveying possibilities for the organ’s future, using Mr. Ambrosino’s report as a guide.
-After several months of hard work and careful consideration the committee recommended that the organ receive a faithful, conscientious restoration.
+Three years later the Rev. Frederic Reynolds, Rector of St. Paul’s, called on Music Director Robert Poovey to lead a committee in surveying possibilities for the organ’s future, using Mr. Ambrosino’s report as a guide.
+After several months of hard work and careful consideration, the committee recommended that the organ receive a faithful, conscientious restoration.

 View the Organ Stoplist